statisticalbiotechnology/dsbook/dsbook/statistics/significance.md

 ## Assessing Significance Using Permutation Testing

-In regression models, we often want to assess the significance of the model fit and individual coefficients.
-Instead of relying on classical statistical tests like the **F-test**, we can use **permutation testing** to evaluate significance.
+We can use **permutation testing** to evaluate significance.
 This approach involves creating a **null distribution** by permuting the dependent variable (the target) and calculating the corresponding loss values.
 We then compare the observed loss to this distribution to compute a **$p$ value**.

 ### Why Permutation Testing?